Chapter in this post:

 There are a few open points that customers on Amazon have raised.
 For the sake of completeness, I would also like to answer these questions here:

-I think the case is very successful because it looks pretty good, but above all it offers a very high level of protection in the event of a fall.
+I think the case is very successful because it looks very good, but above all it offers a very high level of protection in the event of a fall.
 The corners and edges of the MacBook are particularly well protected and the look is absolutely fine for a case.
-If you prefer your MacBook with a "puristic" look, you should probably go for it Apple Care for 12 and 13 inch MacBooks or Apple Care for 15 inch MacBooks and do without a cover completely.
+Of course, if you prefer your MacBook in a “puristic” look, you should probably go Apple Care for 12 and 13 inch MacBooks or Apple Care for 15 inch MacBooks and do without a cover completely.

 However, I prefer to choose the protective cover and I am sure that my MacBook is reasonably safe for my children to use.
 Of course, you can still break your Apple laptop if, for example, you sweep it open from the table and the display breaks or shatters.
 You can't cover every eventuality, but at least you can minimize the risk.